ch3njust1n/ch3njust1n/README.md

 <br />

-## software engineer, researcher and entrepreneur
+## senior software engineer
-- On my free time, I like reading research papers and comic books
+- On my free time, I like reading research papers and comic books, and working on coding projects.

 ---